 - Exhaustion kills motivation for alternatives.
 When you're drained, even simple alternatives (going for a walk, calling a friend, doing a breathing exercise) feel like they require more energy than you have.

+The practical question is how to protect recovery during stress.
 That requires a different approach: pre-loading.

 You probably know when stress is coming.
 Certain weeks, certain seasons, certain recurring situations.
 Map your stress patterns: